gsoft-inc/sg-orbit/packages/icons/readme.md

 - It should not be specific to an app, e.g. Azure specific icons.
 - It must be used as part of an interface, illustrations, product icons, should'nt be submitted to this library.
 - It should be uncoloured, any icon that has many colours or need to be coloured, should be in your solution.
-- When the icon is used in a mono repo component it should live in the icon project, the size and colour rules (1 and 2) don't applies in this case.
+- When the icon is used in a mono repo component it should live in the icon project, the size and colour rules (1 and 2) don't apply in those case.

 ### Naming convention